kuldeepsharma1/cyber-honey-pot/UserManual.md

 ![](doc/img/logo.png)

-This manual will show the detailed step about how to deploy the honeypot system in your environment and use the honeypot for some possible attack detection.
-This document  will show an example of deploying a simple mixed OT protocol honey pot with two 1-to-1 emulator and controller pair  as green team engineers and use this honey pot to show how to detect the red team attacker's false data injection attack path as blue team defenders.
+Welcome to the **Python PLC Honeypot User Manual**!
+This manual provides detailed step-by-step instructions on how to deploy and use the honeypot system in your environment for detecting potential attacks on OT (Operational Technology) networks.
+The guide includes two main section:

+- **Honeypot deployment**: an example deployment of a mixed OT protocol honeypot, consisting of a simple setup with two 1-to-1 emulator-controller pairs.
+As a Green Team engineer, you'll learn how to configure and deploy the honeypot, ensuring seamless operation in your environment.

+- **Attack detection case study**: From the perspective of a Blue Team defender, this manual will walk you through how to monitor the system, analyze alerts, and detect sophisticated attack strategies such as false data injection or man-in-the-middle (MITM) attacks carried out by a Red Team attacker.

 **Table of Contents**